Concrete Innovation a discussion

 Strength Gain

-Compressive strength increased at 28 days compared to normal water concrete
+28-day compressive strength increased versus normal water concrete

 21